 As I finished hanging around the precinct of Jin De Yuan, I decided to walk out of the busy temple.
 There was nothing like a tourist attraction around.
-The area around the temple was just a residential area.
+The area around the temple was just a residential area of Jakarta.
 However, it is located in Chinatown, but there was nothing that makes me feel Chinatown.
 Chinese culture was confined to the grounds of the temple.

 I walked along the narrow path and looked back.
 Across the road, I saw a gate with an oblong plaque written in Chinese characters that read 'Jin De Yuan'.
 There were several motorbikes parked beside the pathway, reminiscent of a neighborhood temple.